Back Pain

 - Physical Exam

 Your first visit to Pain Specialists of Charleston will include an evaluation of your medical history–including any injuries that may have led to your back pain–and a physical examination of your back.
-This appointment will last approximately 30 minutes. - X-Ray
+This appointment with a back pain specialist will last approximately 30 minutes. - X-Ray

 If your pain management physician believes that your spine or discs may be the source of your pain, they will order X-rays to help them get a better look. - MRIs and CT scans